Deep Distance Sensitivity Oracles: Introduction

 Note that even though the size of the above two DSOs for $k \ge 2$ is asymptotically smaller than $O(n^2)$, the stretch guarantee is at least $3$ in \cite{BaswanaK13} and at least $28$ in \cite{CLPR10}, which is far from the optimum and may not be practical in many applications.

-In this work we construct the first DSO that is built using deep learning.
-Our DSO computes near-optimal paths, with an approximation ratio that is close to 1, as shown in the experiments described in Section \ref{sec:experiments}.
-Our method uses deep learning to find pivots (as described in Section \ref{sec:approach}), utilizing a combinatorial structural property that we prove in Section~\ref{sec:theory}.
+In this work, we construct the first DSO that is built using deep learning.
+Our method uses deep learning to find pivot nodes (as described in Section~\ref{sec:approach}), utilizing a combintorial structural property we observe in Section~\ref{sec:theory}, computing near optimal paths as shown in Section~\ref{sec:results}.